Crazee/pepperfox/README.md

 and then move the files in the `$HOME/pepperfox/ofx` directory to your `.../pocketsense/import/` directory for *PocketSense* to process.
 Voila!

 For now, *pepperfox* Version 1.0 only handles credit card transactions.
+Version 2.0 will also handle checking and savings accounts.